microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-02.md

 ## Create New Project
 - Create in terminal:
-  - In cluster, create new project called "ratings-app" using the command `oc new-project ratings-app`
+  - In the cluster, create a new project called "ratings-app" using the command `oc new-project ratings-app`
     - It was successful if you see something like `Now using project "ratings-app" on server "https://api.abcd1234.westus2.aroapp.io:6443"`
 - Create in web console:
   - Go to *Home > Projects* and click on *Create Project* button on the right